aybassiouny/OpenFaceCpp/README.md

 # OpenFaceCpp
-C++ implementation for OpenFace library by CMU https://github.com/cmusatyalab/openface.
+C++ implementation for [OpenFace](https://github.com/cmusatyalab/openface) library by CMU.
 This is still a work in progress.

 We utilize all their dependencies: dlib, torch and OpenCV, besides a minimal testing library: UnitTest++.
 All is inlucded except for OpenCV that you need to have pre-installed on your system.